Salt use increases risk 70 percent

 Reflux typically results in symptoms of heartburn and regurgitation, with stomach contents going backward up the esophagus.
 For some reason, the lower esophageal sphincter, the valve between the stomach and esophagus, inappropriately relaxes.
 No one is quite sure why it happens with some people and not others.
 Of course, a portion of reflux is physiologic (normal functioning), especially after a meal (1).
 As such, it typically doesn’t require medical treatment.

 Gastroesophageal reflux disease (GERD), on the other hand, differs in that it’s long-lasting and more serious, affecting as much as 28 percent of the U.S. population (2).
-Can you understand why pharmaceutical firms give it so much attention?
+This is one reason pharmaceutical firms give it so much attention, lining our drug store shelves with over-the-counter and prescription solutions.

 GERD risk factors are diverse.
 They range from lifestyle — obesity, smoking cigarettes and diet — to medications, like calcium channel blockers and antihistamines.
 Other medical conditions, like hiatal hernia and pregnancy, also contribute (3).
-Diet issues include triggers like spicy foods, peppermint, fried foods and chocolate.
+Dietary triggers include spicy, salty, or fried foods, peppermint, and chocolate.

 One study showed that both smoking and salt consumption added to the risk of GERD significantly (4).
 Risk increased 70 percent in people who smoked.
 Surprisingly, people who used table salt regularly saw the same increased risk as seen with smokers.

 The most common and effective medications for the treatment of GERD are H2 receptor blockers (e.g., Zantac and Tagamet), which partially block acid production, and proton pump inhibitors (e.g., Nexium and Prevacid), which almost completely block acid production (5).
 Both classes of medicines have two levels: over-the-counter and prescription strength.
-Here, I will focus on PPIs, for which more than 100 million prescriptions are written every year in the U.S. (6).
+Here, I will focus on proton pump inhibitors (PPIs), for which more than 90 million prescriptions are written every year in the U.S. (6).

-The most frequently prescribed PPIs include Prilosec (omeprazole), Protonix (pantoprazole), Nexium (esomeprazole), and Prevacid (lansoprazole).
+The most frequently prescribed PPIs include Prilosec (omeprazole) and Protonix (pantoprazole).
 They have demonstrated efficacy for short-term use in the treatment of Helicobacter pylori-induced (bacteria overgrowth in the gut) peptic ulcers, GERD symptoms and complication prevention and gastric ulcer prophylaxis associated with NSAID use (aspirin, ibuprofen, etc.) as well as upper gastrointestinal bleeds.

 However, they are often used long-term as maintenance therapy for GERD.
 PPIs used to be considered to have mild side effects.
 Unfortunately, evidence is showing that this may not be true.
 Most of the data in the package inserts is based on short-term studies lasting weeks, not years.
 The landmark study supporting long-term use approval was only one year, not 10 years.
 However, maintenance therapy usually continues over many years.